nik-rev/displaystr/README.md

 displaystr = "0.1"
 ```

-**Bonus:** This crate has 0 dependencies.
+This crate has 0 dependencies.
 I think compile-times are very important, so I have put a lot of effort into optimizing them.

 ## Example